Ovechkin scores 2 in final 7 minutes, Capitals beat Rangers - WTMJ

 AP Hockey Writer

+A hit from big Rangers defenseman Ryan Lindgren that leveled Ovechkin and broke his stick maybe only woke up one of hockey’s greatest goal-scorers, who again showed he can put the puck in the net every which way.

+“Sometimes you have to get those really gritty ones,” Ovechkin said.
+“It’s still the same whether it’s goal from my spot or whatever.
+It’s most important goal, and it’ll take it.”

-Ovechkin tied it on a rebound with 6:42 left and put the Capitals ahead on a nearly identical play with 3:33 remaining.
-He has scored in five consecutive games and has seven goals in the past seven.
+Ovechkin tied it with 6:42 left by poking a loose puck past goaltender Alexandar Georgiev and put the Capitals ahead on a nearly identical play with 3:33 remaining.
+He has scored in five in a row and has seven goals in the past seven games.

+“He has a great determination to get to the front of the net and get the puck in,” said defenseman Justin Schultz, who took the initial shot that led to Ovechkin’s first goal.
+“He was huge for us tonight.”

 Washington’s longtime captain now leads the team with 14 goals.
 After moving into sole possession of sixth place on the NHL career goals list earlier in the week, Ovechkin’s goals against the Rangers were Nos.
 719 and 720, moving him closer to Marcel Dionne in fifth.